 It’s not a personality flaw or a moral failing – it’s just human nature.
 So chastising millennials for buying avocado toast as if that’s what’s keeping them from owning a home isn’t just insulting – it’s missing the point.

-We have a finite amount of willpower.
-There is plenty of research on this: it fluctuates throughout the day; it can be depleted by even relatively inconsequential decision-making; and it has real world impact on the decisions you make.
-That’s why we focus on helping people use their willpower to create the biggest impact on their financial wellness.
+There is no shortage of know-it-all advice about cutting back on small expenses from people who say that’s all you need to do to become financially stable.
+But for most people, that’s not enough, and more than that it ignores the negative impact that a life of complete self-denial can have on you.
+That’s why we focus on helping people understand how to create the biggest impact on their financial wellness with the least repeated effort.
 Find the points in your life where smart, responsible decision-making is magnified and carried forward month after month after month.
 It’s a form of automating good decision-making.
 Focus on getting those right first; then worry about passing on the latte or donut on the way to work.

 Here’s a quick example: Let’s say Rachel has a good job and is finally ready to replace her car that’s falling apart.
 She’s shopped around and really loves some of the brand-new luxury models she’s seen.
 She’s pretty sure she can afford it if she doesn’t have to come up with much of a down payment, even it if will be a stretch.
 But Rachel does her homework and talks to her BrightDime financial coach.
 They go over her monthly budget, talk about the long term costs of a loan that size and how it impacts other goals she may have.
 They discuss the depreciation new cars have that used cars don’t and talk about why exactly she wants the brand-new model.